Home > Hilton Noumea La Promenade Residences Review

-Hilton Noumea La Promenade Residences – Finest position in Noumea, but remarkably plain.
+Hilton Noumea La Promenade Residences – Finest position in Noumea, close to the sea.

-The design is simple, with 3 elongated curved blocks, and the overall décor surprisingly ordinary: white and light-grey, with bland wooden furniture.
-And some bathrooms are undersized and in need of updating.
-But the overwhelming advantages are 2-fold: the wonderful position, facing a substantial park on a prime corner only 100m from the sea, with a dozen cafés, the tourist office and bus stop to the city all very close by.
-And of course, the views: all studios and apartments (with 1, 2 or 3 bedrooms) feature an extended balcony, but vistas are distant and often blocked by trees.
-Although resembling a French Riviera resort, the pool is also seriously undersized.
+The design is simple, with three elongated curved blocks and minimalist décor.
+The overwhelming advantages of staying here are two-fold: the wonderful position, facing a large park on a prime corner just meters from the sea, and a dozen cafés, the tourist office, and bus stop to the city all very close by.
+And of course, the views: all studios and apartments (with one or more bedrooms) feature extended balconies, but views are distant and often blocked by trees.
+It resembles a French Riviera resort, and there is a pool as well.

 Hilton Noumea La Promenade Residences – The Basics

-- Location: Faces Promenade Roger Laroque, although the entrance is on a side-street, Rue de Boulari.
+- Location: Faces Promenade Roger Laroque, although the entrance is on a side street, Rue de Boulari.
 In Anse Vata, a beachside suburb of Noumea on the main island.
-About 4km from the city centre; 45 minutes from the international airport; and 15 minutes from the domestic airport.
+About 4 km from the city center, 45 minutes from the international airport, and 15 minutes from the domestic airport.

 - Guests: Caters well for all: from business people to families on holidays.

-- Views: Almost all accommodation faces the sea, but views are significantly affected by the distance (often over 100m) and lofty trees.
+- Views: Almost all accommodations face the sea, but views are significantly affected by the distance (often over 100m) and tall trees.
 Those from the higher floors are probably better.

-- Wi-Fi Internet: A reasonable amount of data is offered free per room per day.
+- WiFi: A reasonable amount of data is offered free per room per day.

 - Email: [email protected]